Christine Lagarde Fast Facts

 Children: with Wilfried Lagarde: Thomas and Pierre-Henri

-Education: University Paris X Nanterre, law degree; Political Science Institute in Aix en Provence, master's degree
+Education: University Paris X Nanterre, J.D.; Political Science Institute in Aix en Provence, M.A.

 Other Facts: